 Star player: Robert Lewandowski

-Top of the table as the action resumes, their team is packed with international stars of the calibre of Lewandowski, Philippe Coutinho and Serge Gnabry, among others, although this season a number of youngsters have also been given a chance to shine, including Alphonso Davies, Joshua Zirkzee and Sarpreet Singh.
+A 29th Meisterschale - and eighth in succession - was added in 2019/20, and the treble remains possible having secured the DFB Cup and set up a Champions League quarter-final meeting with Barcelona.
+Their team is packed with international stars of the calibre of Lewandowski, Philippe Coutinho and Serge Gnabry, among others, although this past season also saw a number of youngsters also given a chance to shine, including Alphonso Davies, Joshua Zirkzee and Chris Richards under the superb guidance of Hansi Flick.
 They’re not averse to mixing pleasure with business, however, and are regular visitors to the city’s annual Oktoberfest.

-Watch: All 25 of Lewandowski's Bundesliga goals this season
+Watch: All 34 of Lewandowski's Bundesliga goals last season

 Nickname: Die Schwarzgelben / BVB (The Black-and-Yellows)